 - Add a “Command” column to the worksheet containing the tasks, with this formula:

-wget.exeto fire off the URLs – you can download this as a self-contained executable here .
+- Ensure that wget is installed.
+You can download this as a self-contained executable here.
 You’ll need to put this in a system path.

-- Copy and paste the contents of the Command column into a text file,
+- Copy and paste the contents of the Command column from your excel spreadsheet into a text file,

 - Make a batch file,